$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules

 \subsection{Discussion of non-resonant background effects}

-The signal final state in a $B \to \rho(\to \pi \pi) \ell \nu$-type decay, serving as a template decay for any $B \to V \ell_1 \ell_2$ decay, is $ \pi\pi \ell \nu$.
+The signal final state in a $B \to \rho(\to \pi \pi) \ell \nu$-type decay, serving as a template for any $B \to V \ell_1 \ell_2$ decay, is $ \pi\pi \ell \nu$.
 Hence in principle the decay ought to be analysed via a $B \to \pi \pi$ type form factor.\footnote{Within the framework of LCSR this could be done by using the a two-pion DA \cite{Diehl:1998dk,Polyakov:1998ze,Kivel:1999sd,Diehl:2003ny}.
-The technology for pursuing a $B \to \pi \pi$ form factor computation on the lattice has been put forward recently in reference \cite{Briceno:2014uqa}.} The analysis of $B \to \rho \ell \nu$ therefore becomes a matter of how background, finite width and $S$,$P$-wave effects are treated or discerned.
+The technology for pursuing a $B \to \pi \pi$ FF computation on the lattice has been put forward recently in reference \cite{Briceno:2014uqa}.} The analysis of $B \to \rho \ell \nu$ therefore becomes a matter of how background, finite width and $S$,$P$-wave effects are treated or discerned.
 This question arises in any theoretical computation as well as in any experimental measurement.
 It is therefore important that both theory and experiment treat these issues in a consistent way.

 Let us contrast the $\rho$ final state with the $\pi\pi$-state from a pragmatic viewpoint relevant for this paper.
 The orbital angular momentum of the $\pi\pi$-state is either $l =0,1,..$ ($S,P,..$-wave).
 If the $\pi\pi$-state originates from a $\rho$-meson then it is necessarily in a $P$-wave state and shows a distinct angular distribution.
-Hence this contribution can be separated through an angular analysis from other type of $l$-waves.\footnote{The importance of separating the $S$-wave, in the context of $B \to K^*\ell \ell$-type decays, was emphasised not long ago in \cite{Becirevic:2012dp}.
-Thereafter the $S$-wave form factors $B \to (K\pi)_{\rm S-wave}$ were computed in LCSR in the tree level approximation \cite{Meissner:2013hya}.} We conclude that the $S$-wave contribution is not to be included in the $B \to \rho$ form factor types and we therefore do not need to attribute any additional uncertainty to it.
+Hence this contribution can be separated through an angular analysis from other type of partial waves.\footnote{The importance of separating the $S$-wave, in the context of $B \to K^*\ell \ell$-type decays, was emphasised not long ago in \cite{Becirevic:2012dp}.
+Thereafter the $S$-wave FFs $B \to (K\pi)_\mathrm{S-wave}$ were computed in LCSR in the tree level approximation \cite{Meissner:2013hya}.} We therefore conclude that the $S$-wave contribution is not to be included in a $B \to \rho$ FF and we therefore do not need to attribute any additional uncertainty to it.